iamlolzMC/plymouth-gangster-edition/README.md

 ## Manual installation

-Clone the repo to `/usr/share/plymouth/themes` and run `# plymouth-set-default-theme -R arch-beat`
+Clone the repo to `/usr/share/plymouth/themes` and run `# plymouth-set-default-theme -R plymouth-gangster-edition`